gnsmrky/pytorch-fast-neural-style-for-web/README.md

    - `pip install onnx`
    - [ONNX](https://github.com/onnx/onnx) GitHub repository.
 4. Run inference eval and export the `.pth` model to `.onnx` files:
-   - For example, to convert/export `saved_models/mosaic.pth` to `saved_onnx/mosaic.onnx` with nVidia GPU:
+   - Ubuntu 18.04 + nVidia GPU (CUDA): Convert `mosaic.pth` to `mosaic.onnx`:

       ```
       python neural_style/neural_style.py eval --model saved_models/mosaic.pth \
               --content-image images/content-images/amber.jpg --output-image amber_mosaic.jpg \
               --export_onnx saved_onnx/mosaic.onnx --cuda 1
       ```
+   - Windows 10 + nVidia GPU (CUDA): Convert `mosaic.pth` to `mosaic.onnx`

+      ```
+      python neural_style/neural_style.py eval --model saved_models/mosaic.pth ^
+              --content-image images/content-images/amber.jpg --output-image amber_mosaic.jpg ^
+              --export_onnx saved_onnx/mosaic.onnx --cuda 1
+      ```
    - The exported `mosaic.onnx` model file is saved in `saved_onnx` folder.
    - With CPU: specify `--cuda 0` in the above python command line.
    - The output image `amber_mosaic.jpg` is created.

 The generated `mosaic.onnx` model file can then be inferenced by ONNX.js in supported web browsers.
-However, the `.onnx` model file can be too large to run in web browsers.
+However, the `.onnx` model file may be too large to run in web browsers.
 Read on for additional works to make it runnable in web browsers.

 ## System resource considerations
-When running PyTorch inference eval on a resource limited systems, such as CPU + 8GB of RAM (i.e. Intel HD Graphics 520) or GPU + 2GB VRAM (i.e. nVidia MX150), the eval may result in **`Segmentation fault (core dumped)`** error.
+When running PyTorch inference eval on a memory resource limited systems, such as CPU + 8GB of RAM (i.e. Intel HD Graphics 520) or GPU + 2GB VRAM (i.e. nVidia MX150), the eval may result in **`Segmentation fault (core dumped)`** error.
 This is mainly due to insufficient memory when doing inference run.
 PyTorch needs to run inference to build model graph.
 One quick way around this is to reduce the content image size by specifying `--content-scale`.
 Specify `--content-scale 2` would resize the content image to half for both width and height.

 In the above inference eval, `amber.jpg` is an image of size 1080x1080.  `--content-scale 2` would scale down the image size to 540x540.
 ```